programminghistorian/jekyll/lessons/installing-omeka.md

 ![Db.ini, Before](../images/omeka-install-db-ini-before.png)

-Now you can edit your file.
-The field `hostname` should be `localhost`, since the database is on the same server.
-For `username` and `dbname`, enter the user name password, and database name you generated in step 2.
-It will end up looking like this:
+Now you can edit your file, changing the `XXXXXXXX` values to the appropriate values for your system, but keeping the double quotes (`"`) intact.
+The field `host` should be `localhost`, since the database is on the same server.
+For `username` and `dbname`, enter the user name, password, and database name you generated in step 2.
+For my setup, these values are:

+ * `host = "localhost"`
+ * `username = "jonreeve_omeka"`
+ * `password = "%8)&2P^TFR2C"`
+ * `dbname = "jonreeve_omeka"`

+The file will end up looking like this:

 ![Db.ini, After](../images/omeka-install-db-ini-after.png)

-Exit (Control+X) and when asked, save your changes.
+Exit (Control+X) and when asked, save your changes by pressing `Y`.
 Now you should have a working Omeka install.
 You can access it at `http://your-domain.com/omeka/`, replacing `your-domain` with the name of your domain, and `omeka` with the name you gave your directory above.
 Go to `http://your-domain.com/omeka/admin` to get started configuring your install.
 If you run into any trouble along the way, consult the [Omeka Installation Guide](https://omeka.org/codex/Installation) or the [Omeka Troubleshooting Guide](https://omeka.org/codex/Troubleshooting_Omeka).